deafMother/ssr-express-react-router-redux-with-data-loading/Readme.md

 - > the issue is too detect if we are server rendering or performing cient follow up request

 - > to solve this we make separate custom axios instances for client and server requests

+## twelve (handling unkonwn routes and errors)

+- > handle errors and redirect on errors
+- > make an hoc in client side to detect login, in server we need to use redirect

+## thirteen (adding meta tags for better SEO)

+- > use the open graph protocol

+- > use react helmet (note the set up for the server side is a bit different then the client side: first create the hemet tage and then dump to the HTML template)